This post may contain affiliate links. For more information please see my disclosure policy here.

 Bad Breath – This is the most common sign your body is in ketosis.
 You may experience a metal-ish taste or even a fruity taste.
 However you describe it, bad breath is a good thing because it means you body has started to feed off of it’s fat stores.
 Chewing sugar free gum will help until your body gets used to the diet & then your breath will go back to normal!
 You won’t have chronic halitosis forever!

-Decreased Appetite – This comes along with the keto diet.
-The increased protein & vegetables may be the cause.
+Decreased Appetite – This fabulous benefit comes along with most low carb diets.
+You aren’t eating sugar and carbs so you don’t experience the blood sugar roller coaster’s peaks and crashes like you used to.
+Also, factor in that the foods you are eating are full of healthy fats and energy sustaining protein.
 Or it may be the ketones working on the hunger hormones.
 My personal experience?
 I don’t get hungry anymore.
 I once was a stone cold carb addict.
 I couldn’t go an hour without some kind of sugar laden carb filled snack or drink in my hand or on my table.
 Cheeze-Its & Dr. Peppers nearly did me in.
 Now, not so much.

 What You Can Eat On The Keto Diet